 The Grace of Adonai (Yochanan) was executed by beheading!

 The Grace of Adonai (חנן של ה’, יוחנן) was severed from the prophetic body of the messianic prophecies of Israel.
-This historical act of evil is a prophetic symbol of the reality that the illegitimate rabbinical oral law of the Prushim would continue (through its successors) to remain a lifeless corpse buried deep within the hardened ground of its own “man-invented” traditions.
+This historical act of evil is a prophetic symbol of the reality that the illegitimate rabbinical oral law of the Prushim would continue (to the present time its *modern day successor) to remain a lifeless corpse buried deep within the hardened ground of its own “man-invented” traditions.

-In the Proceedings of the Heavenly Court of the Holy One, Mosheh himself will testify against the rabbinic substitute oral law that has shamelessly “supplanted” the testimony of the prophets and the Messiah.
-It is these worthless (naturalistic) inventions of the moral imaginations of the rabbinates that has supplanted the (supernatural) Divine authority of the Spirit of Holiness who inspired the messianic freedom proclaimed in the Tanakh and HaBrit HaChadashah.
-Not the hyper-legalistic system proclaimed in the rabbinism of the last nineteen centuries (יהדות רבנית).
+In the Proceedings of the Heavenly Court of the Holy One Mosheh himself will testify against the (fake) rabbinic substitute oral law that has shamelessly “supplanted” the testimony of the (real) prophets and the (real) Messiah.
+It is these worthless (naturalistic) inventions of the moral imaginations of the ancient rabbis (יהדות רבנית) that has supplanted the (supernatural) Divine authority of the Spirit of Holiness who inspired the messianic freedom proclaimed in the Tanakh and HaBrit HaChadashah.

-The successors of the first century Prushim rabbinate have usurped the will of *Adonai Avinu by their lifting up the importance of their own fallible writings (נֻתַּקְתֶּם-severed by being ‘lifted up’) far above that of the body of the writings of the prophets.
-The oral law of the rabbinate successors of the Prushim is an obsolete-invalid illegal commentary on the Torah.
-It is a failed, overly impersonal and complex attempt to explain what is the will of Adonai (how He wants His commands to be carried out).
+The successors (five younger brothers) of the first century Prushim rabbinate have all usurped the will of *Adonai Avinu by their lifting up the importance of their own fallible writings (נֻתַּקְתֶּם-severed by being ‘lifted up’) far above that of the body of the writings of the prophets and the teachings of the (true) Messiah of God.
+This is a true saying: the oral law of the rabbinate successors of the Prushim is an obsolete-invalid illegal commentary on the Torah!
+It is a failed, overly complex attempt to explain what is the will of God (how He wants His commands to be carried out).

 Prophetically what does this mean?

-From the first to the sixth century (CE) there were six generations of Tannaim; and from their time to today’s era of the Acharonim there have been *six eras of rabbinism.
+Prophetically this means: from the first to the sixth century (CE) there were six generations of Tannaim; and from their time to today’s era of the Acharonim there have been six eras of rabbinism.
 The Tannaim sages could have been the first of Israel to accept the Messiah.
-If they had received the Messiah the Kingdom of Adonai would have come to earth two millennia ago.
-Then the Golden Age of Israel and the International Commonwealth of Israel would have immediately come into being.
-However, since these rulers of Israel chose to reject the Messiah they have instead supplanted and replaced our prophets, the Messiah, and the shlichim (Jewish emissaries) of Adonai and most damaging of all: they refused the true Oral Torah of the Spirit which is the Indwelling Presence of the Holy One.
+Sadly, they rejected him.
+If only they had received the Messiah the kingdom of Adonai would have already come to earth two millennia ago.
+Then the Golden Age of Israel and the International Commonwealth of Israel would already exist on earth today.

 So it will continue to be, until another second Elijah to come shall appear in modern Israel.

-Like the first Elijah to come the second Elijah to come will preach in Eretz Israel the besorah of the Grace of Adonai.
-However, when the next Elijah to come appears this time our people of Israel will hear, understand, and obey his voice.
+However, it is written that ‘now,’ unlike before: when the next Elijah to come appears in Israel this time our people will (as a nation and as a people) all hear, understand, and obey his voice.
 At that blessed time:

-Only when the Message (besorah) of the Grace of Adonai is acknowledged by our people (Israel) will the dead, dry, lifeless body of Judaism regenerate, resurrect, and arise into the full supernatural newness of life that Adonai intends.
-Only then will Messiah appear as the Messiah ben David to “Drink with us the Cup of Restoration” in the kingdom of Adonai and then all Israel will be saved!
+Only when the message (besorah) of the Chesed (Grace) of God is acknowledged by our people (Israel) will the dead, dry, lifeless body of Judaism regenerate, resurrect, and arise into the full supernatural newness of life that our heavenly Father (God) intends.
+Only then will Messiah appear as the Messiah ben David to “drink with us the Cup of Restoration” in the kingdom of Adonai and then all Israel will be saved!